Have questions? We're here.

 Level: Hard

-Transition into the afternoon with a thrilling adventure to Gardner Bay, a pristine piece of paradise in the Galapagos archipelago.
+Embrace the morning at Gardner Bay, a pristine piece of paradise in the Galapagos archipelago.
 Sugar-white coral sands merge with crystal-clear turquoise waters, creating a tropical oasis.
-Watch as the beach becomes a theater, starring sun-basking sea lions in a playful performance.
-This idyllic setting invites you to stroll along the coast, immersing yourself in an enlightening experience as you delve into the biology of the endemic fauna - from the melodious Española mockingbird and the unique marine iguanas to the regal Galapagos hawks.
+Watch as the beach becomes a theatre, starring sun-basking sea lions in a playful performance.
+This idyllic setting invites you to stroll along the coast, immersing yourself in an enlightening experience as you delve into the biology of the endemic fauna, from the melodious Española mockingbird and the unique marine iguanas to the regal Galapagos hawks.

-Highlights: Coral sand beach, sea lions, Galapagos hawks, Española mockingbirds, Darwin finches, marine iguanas.
+Highlights: Coral sand beach, Galapagos mockingbirds, Galapagos hawks, Darwin finches, Marine iguanas

 Trail: 0.8 km / 0.5 mi